guilherme1805/Observa/README.md

 ### For uBlock Origin Users

-If you use uBlock Origin I highly advice you not to use this extension.
+If you use uBlock Origin I highly advise you not to use this extension.
 Alternatively, you should add this filters to your uBlock Origin configuration:

 ```
 ! https://observador.pt